christophe0606/audiomark/README.md

 3. Only functions and files starting with `th_*` may be altered.
 In the case of the `th_api`, this is required.
 The one exception to this is the SpeeX DSP library code, where the user may modify the `wrapfft.c` to install the optimal FFT, change the override macros and provide their own associated functionality, or modify the primitive DSP math macros.
 All of the EEMBC provided `ee_` functions ultimately perform DSP computation through a subset of functions declared in the `ee_api.h` header, and implemented however the system integrator choses (the example puts all of the implementation reference code in the `th_api.c` file).

-4. For a score to be considered valid, it must pass the AEC, ANR, ABF, MFCC and KWS regression tests found in the `tests/` directory.
-The AEC, ANR, MFCC and ABF tests utilize a SNR ratio check of -50 dB over 62.5 ms frames of data.
+4. For a score to be considered valid, it must pass the AEC, ANR, ABF, and KWS regression tests found in the `tests/` directory.
+The AEC, ANR, and ABF tests utilize a SNR ratio check of -50 dB over 62.5 ms frames of data.
 The KWS expects the softmax output to match the Top-1 prediction for each inference, and not the actual probability.
 This allows for flexibility in optimizing the API functions which may not be bit-exact, but still achieve roughly the same fidelity.

 5. All processing must be carried out on the platform locally and not sent to the cloud.
 The definition of a device includes single chip silicon, and multi-die modules, and multi-chip platforms.
 External memories are allowed.

-6. The AudioMark score shall be computed as "iterations per second * 1000 / 1.5".
+6. The AudioMark score shall be computed as "iterations per second * 1000 * 1.5".
 AudioMark/MHz is simply AudioMark divided by the highest core frequency in MHz.
 For example, if the benchmark is running on Core A at 100 Mhz and Core A uses a DSP peripheral running at 300 MHz, the highest frequency is used in the computation; in this case, 300 MHz.
 See footnote #1 below.

 7. The benchmark score shall be obtained with the serial computation of the following components--ABF, AEC, ANR, KWS--with execution proceeding from one component to another, on completion.
 The benchmark shall not be altered or implemented in any way that causes any of the components to execute in parallel.